Answered By: Carl Last Updated: Aug 07, 2025 Views: 224

 The term “Open Science” is a very broad term referring to the practice of sharing of scientific and scholarly products – from publications to methods to protocols to data – in an openly accessible and reusable way.
 It does not, typically, refer to a particular platform.

 A very useful platform for doing this work is the Open Science Framework at https://osf.io/.
 This is a platform where you can keep your projects, including your files, data, and protocols, in one location.
 You can control your access, letting just certain people access it, or making it public.
-From your description, it sounds like you might be talking about an open science practice called “Preregistration” – more information is available here, from the Center for Open Science (which runs the Open Science Framework): https://cos.io/prereg/ They have lots of written information about how to do preregistration, as well as webinars, templates, teaching materials, and more.
+For information on preregistration, see this webpage from the Center for Open Science (which runs the Open Science Framework): https://cos.io/prereg/.
+They have lots of written information about how to do preregistration, as well as webinars, templates, teaching materials, and more.

 Here is a list of studies that have been published that were preregistered: https://www.zotero.org/groups/479248/osf/items/collectionKey/VKXUAZM7